Marinazuzum/World-Happiness-Index/README.md

 - **Optimized Storage & Querying:** Uses **BigQuery clustering** for efficient queries.
 - **dbt for Analytics Engineering:** Modular and scalable data transformations.
 - **Dashboard Integration:** Final insights presented in a **BI dashboard**.

-## Dashboard Preview
-*Insert a screenshot of your BI dashboard here.*

 ## License
 This project is licensed under the MIT License.